Chaotic Regularization and Heavy-Tailed Limits for Deterministic Gradient Descent: Theoretical Analysis

 \begin{theorem}[Generalization bound] Assume that Assumptions \ref{assmp:traj_regularity} and \ref{assmp:haus_dim} given in Section~\ref{sec:proofgen} hold, and that $\ell$ is bounded by $B > 0$ and $L$-Lipschitz continuous.
 There exists a constant $K_1 > 0$ such that with probability at least $1 - \delta$,

 where $I_\infty(X,Y) := \lim_{\rho \to \infty} I_\rho(X,Y)$.
 Furthermore, there exists $K_2 > 0$ such that

 \end{theorem} This result shows that the generalization error is mainly bounded by two terms: the tail exponent of the limiting L\'{e}vy process $\mathrm{L}^\alpha_t$, and the statistical dependence of $\mathcal{X}$ on $S_n$.
 The bound suggests that, provided the mutual information between $\mathcal{X}$ and $S_n$ is fixed, the generalization error can be reduced by using a smaller $\alpha$ in MPGD.
 However, it has been illustrated that a smaller $\alpha$ can induce significant error on $\hat{\mathcal{R}}(x,S_n)$ \cite{simsekli2020fractional,camuto2021asymmetric}, hence a reasonable value of $\alpha$ should be chosen to balance both the empirical risk and the generalization error.
+The algorithm parameters $\mu, \sigma$ interact with the bound via the constant terms $K_1$, $K_2$ and the mutual information terms $I_1$, $I_\infty$.
+Unfortunately, their dependence is quite implicit and we are not able to provide quantitative estimations.

 Finally, the main difference between Theorem~\ref{thm:gen} and \cite{csimcsekli2020hausdorff,hodgkinson2021generalization} is that, in our bounds we have explicit access to the characteristic exponent of $\mathrm{L}_t^\alpha$ since we construct it manually through our dynamics; whereas in the prior work generic processes were used as approximations for SGD, hence their results are not as explicit.